pixaful/pixafulversion2/site/content/privacy.md

 </ol>
 <h3>Changes to this privacy policy</h3>
 <ol start="39">
-<li>Hayden tomas reserves the right to change this privacy policy as we may deem necessary from time to time or as may be required by law.
+<li>Hayden Tomas reserves the right to change this privacy policy as we may deem necessary from time to time or as may be required by law.
 Any changes will be immediately posted on the Website and you are deemed to have accepted the terms of the privacy policy on your first use of the Website following the alterations.
-You may contact Hayden tomas by email at hello@pixaful.com.</li>
+You may contact Hayden Tomas by email at hello@pixaful.com.</li>
 </ol>